Updated: Mar 3, 2021

-To parents of a dancer their child’s bag seems to have taken on life of its own – a bottomless pit that eats shoes, tights, bobby pins and whatever else it is fed!
+To parents of a dancer their child’s bag seems to have taken on life of its own – a bottomless pit that eats dance shoes, ballet tights, bobby pins and whatever else it is fed!

 How do you control the ingestion of the dance bag?

 Keep only dance shoes that fit in the bag.
 Donate the outgrown ones to the dance studio for kids who might be in need.
 Make sure there are deodorizers in the bag to help with the stinky shoe smell. (hint: wear socks or tights in shoes to absorb the perspiration.
 This helps minimize the smell and makes the shoe last longer.)

 Also, on the subject of “stinkiness” is arm pits.
 If your dancer sweats at all they should have a travel size deodorant/anti-perspirant in their dance bag.
 This allows them to reapply before and between dance classes to keep things smelling pleasant.

 Pack an extra form fitting shirt in the bag for changing shirts between dance classes if the first one gets wet with perspiration.
 Black of course!
 A good idea is to keep this in a zip lock bag along with any extra tights or leotards in the bag so it doesn’t smell like shoes.
 During COVID-19 this is a great place to keep an additional mask.

 or small cosmetic bag for hair accessories – bobby pins, hair rubber bands, a hair net.
 Include in safety pins, a band aid or two for blister coverage or a little boo-boo.
 Older students can also carry feminine products in this bag.
 Pointe dancers can carry a small sewing kit to resew ribbons when they come loose.
 Check out Bloch for small accessory kits.